-The most typical running goals is a race goal.
-So many people have decided that they want to get off the couch and run a 5k or they’ve decided to do something that seems impossible like run a marathon.
+The most typical running goal is a race.
+So many people have decided that they want to get off the couch and run a 5k.
+Or they decide to hunt bigger game and commit to something that seems impossible at the time, like a marathon.

-Sometimes it happens that people set this goal and sign up for a race and then don’t follow through, but often if you have support from friends and family, you’ll end up running the race like you planned.
+Sometimes it happens that people set a goal, sign up for a race, and then don’t follow through.
+But if you have support from friends and family, you’ll end up running the race like you planned.

 The problem with this type of goal, though, is what about after the race is done?
 Now that you’ve run a marathon, are you going to keep running?
 That is something that you have to figure out for yourself.

-I know I set a goal of running a half marathon, which I did successfully, and one of my friends encouraged me to not stop running once I met this goal, but to set new goals to keep running as a new part of my lifestyle.
+I set a goal of running a half marathon.
+And I was successful!
+Afterwards, one of my friends encouraged me to not stop running there.
+He guided me to set new running goals as a new part of my lifestyle.
 His advice was sound.

-Many experts suggest that process goals are better than outcome goals, meaning that running at least a mile every day is better than trying to reach a certain pace, for example.
+Many experts suggest that process goals are better than outcome goals.
+In other words, running at least a mile every day is better than trying to run a 5:00 mile, for example.

 How to Make Successful Goals

 If you want to be successful with your goals, you need to set SMART goals—SMART meaning specific, measurable, achievable, realistic/relevant, and time-bound.
-Many companies use this paradigm, but it works for running too.
+Many companies use this paradigm, and it works for running too.